-Third grade is widely acknowledged as a critical benchmark year for future academic success.
+Third grade is widely acknowledged as a critical benchmark year for long-term academic success.

-A student not reading at grade level in third grade is 4 times more likely to drop out of high school.
+A student not reading at grade level in third grade is four times more likely to drop out of high school.

-Studies have repeatedly shown that investment in quality early education are more life- and cost-effective than later remediation.
-The figure to the right known as “The Heckman Curve”, by Nobel Laureate Prize-winning economist James Heckman, shows clearly how investments in the early years have by far the greatest return.
-Particularly for disadvantaged children, early education can have returns as high as $7 – $13 for every $1 invested.
+Studies have repeatedly shown that investment in quality early childhood education (ECE) is more life and cost-effective than later remediation.
+The figure to the right, known as “The Heckman Curve” by Nobel Laureate Prize-winning economist James Heckman, clearly shows how investments in early childhood learning have by far the greatest return.
+Particularly for disadvantaged young children, the benefits of early childhood education can be as high as $7-$13 for every $1 invested.

-Deficits in early literacy and math begin well before kindergarten with skill gaps widening along family income lines from as early as 9 months of age and growing exponentially by 24 months.
+Early literacy and math deficits begin well before children enter kindergarten, with skill gaps widening along family income lines from as early as 9 months of age and growing exponentially by 24 months.

 Early Brain Development Plays a Critical Role

 Adult responsiveness is key to young child brain development.
-Known as “Serve and Return” interaction, when an infant or young child babbles, gestures, or cries, and an adult responds appropriately with eye contact, words, or a hug, critical neural connections are built and strengthened in the child’s brain.
+Known as “Serve and Return” interaction, when an infant or young child babbles, gestures, or cries, and an adult responds appropriately with eye contact, words, or a hug, children learn and critical neural connections are built and strengthened in the child’s brain.
 This is a critical point during which children learn how to interact with other people.

-For young children, the reality is that every environment — whether home, preschool, childcare or elementary school — is a learning environment.
-They key is that whatever the context, children are getting the emotional and cognitive development and critical foundation necessary for success in school and life.
+For young children, the reality is that every environment — whether home, preschool, childcare, or elementary school — is a learning environment.
+The key is that whatever the context, children are getting quality emotional and cognitive development and building the critical foundation necessary for success in school and life.